 The Committee and the external auditor, Ernst & Young LLP, have longstanding safeguards to avoid the possibility that the auditor's objectivity and independence could be compromised.
-These safeguards include the auditor's report to the Committee on the actions they take to comply with professional and regulatory requirements and best practice, designed to ensure their independence from the Group.
+These safeguards include the auditor's report to the Committee on the actions they take to comply with professional and regulatory requirements and best practice, designed to ensure their independence.